Old Guildhall Museum & Gaol

 It has a fascinating display of Looe’s history, especially fishing, boat building and, of course, smuggling.

 The building itself is a marvellous exhibit as it retains many of its 550 years old original features with ancient cells (complete with prisoners) and the very old, raised magistrates bench complete with the Royal Coat of Arms.

 All sorts of toys, domestic equipment, porcelain, regalia, model boats and much more besides provide interest for all the family.

 History of a Town

 As you walk into the upper floor of the building, you are entering the room which, from 1587 to 1878, was the East Looe Town Hall and Magistrates Court.
 Beneath the magnificent timber-framed roof, laws were made and enforced and the town was administered by the Mayor and Corporation, known as Burgesses.
 The weights and measures used to enforce fair trading are displayed in this area, as are a growing number of local wills and deeds.

-Inside Looe MuseumThe fireplace around which the worthies gathered now houses an 18th century grate, the heart of a home.
-Children can handle objects from the 19th and 20th centuries that are displayed in the hearth and on a table.
+Inside Looe Museum, the fireplace, around which the worthies gathered, now houses an 18th century grate: the heart of a home.
+Children can handle objects from the 19th and 20th centuries that are displayed in and around the hearth.

 Looe museum covers the social and economic history of Looe from early times to the present day.
 On the lower floor there are also several prehistoric artefacts from the area, notable a tooth from a Mastadon, similar to a mammoth, over two million years old, plus a collection of crystals and minerals.